Red Bull Racing

-Red Bull Racing, also simply known as Red Bull or RBR and currently competing as Oracle Red Bull Racing, is a Formula One racing team, racing under an Austrian licence and based in the United Kingdom.
-It is one of two Formula One teams owned by conglomerate company Red Bull GmbH, the other being Scuderia AlphaTauri (previously Scuderia Toro Rosso).
-The Red Bull Racing team has been managed by Christian Horner since its formation in 2005.
+Red Bull Racing, currently competing as Oracle Red Bull Racing and also known simply as Red Bull or RBR, is a Formula One racing team, competing under an Austrian racing licence and based in England.
+It is one of two Formula One teams owned by conglomerate Red Bull GmbH, the other being Racing Bulls.
+The Red Bull Racing team was managed by Christian Horner from its formation in 2005 until 2025, when he departed the team and was replaced by Laurent Mekies.